Best Projector Buying Guide: Welcome to TechRadar's guide to the best home cinema projectors - featuring both 4K and HD models.

 Projection system: DLP-XPR | Resolutions: 1920x1080 (x4) | Brightness: 3,000 lumens | Video inputs: 2x HDMI 2.0 (1x HDCP 2.2), 1x S-Video, 1x VGA | Dimensions: 496 x 195 x 464mm

-The main selling point of the BenQ TK800 is that it supports 4K and while this is true, it’s worth pointing out that the projector’s DLP chip is not 3840x2160 pixels.
-It uses XPR technology, which essentially takes a 1920x1080 pixel DLP chip and flashes the image four times in incredibly fast succession to create an image with a perceived resolution of over eight million pixels.
+Like the HT2550, the main selling point of the BenQ TK800 is that it supports faux-4K by using XPR technology that essentially takes a 1920x1080 pixel DLP chip and flashes the image four times in incredibly fast succession to create an image with a perceived resolution of over eight million pixels.

 Amazingly this actually works, and even with test patterns the images appear to be 4K in terms of resolution.

-It doesn't hurt that the projector is also really bright, which means that even with SDR content it can deliver images that have genuine impact, even in less-than-ideal conditions.
+What's different about it is that it's also really bright, which means that even with SDR content it can deliver images that have genuine impact, even in less-than-ideal conditions.
 As such you can use the TK800 in a room with white walls or big windows, and still enjoy a huge projected image.

 Also expect excellent motion handling, which is great for gaming, and it has a low input lag which is also good news for gamers.
 (The BenQ even supports 3D, although you will need to buy the glasses separately.)